tinacms/tina.io/content/docs/tina-cloud/faq.md

 ## **Does Tina Cloud work with Monorepos?**

 It does!
-Tina Cloud can work with sites inside monorepos by configuring the path to your .tina folder in your Projects.
+Tina Cloud can work with sites inside monorepos by specifying the path to your `.tina` folder in your Project configuration.

 If your repo isn't a monorepo, then there's no need to do any configuration.
 We'll look for your Tina Config at the root of your repo.